MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 - input is null or undefined
 - input is a null or empty string
-- input is zero size collection or input is object with no property.
+- input is zero size collection
+- input is an object with no property.

 ```
 empty('<instance>')